jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/reference-to-parent.png)

-The picture shows a child __B__, having an *object reference* in it, pointing to its parent __A__.
-It might look a bit unusual compared to the object reference notation introduced earlier, so it seemed to deserve some separate attention.
+The picture shows a child __B__, having an *object reference* in it.
+It points to its parent __A__.
+It might look a bit unusual compared to the object reference notation introduced earlier, so it seemed to deserve some separate attention here.

 Nothing
 -------

-Sometimes nothing is filled in for a related object.
-To display that in a diagram a *cross* can be placed inside a shape:
+Sometimes nothing is filled in yet for a related object.
+To display that in a diagram: a *cross* is placed inside a shape:

 ![](images/Objects.004.png)

 Multiplicity
 ------------

-Multiplicity can be thought of as the distinction between *single* and *multiple*.
-A related object can be a *single* object, but sometimes it may be part of a *list*.
+Multiplicity means the distinction between *single* and *multiple*.
+A related object can be a *single* object, but sometimes it is part of a *list*.

 The concept of *single* is primarily displayed as a *circle:*

 ![](images/Objects.005.png)

-But for a *list* a *nonagon* can be used:
+But for a *list:* a spikey *nonagon* can be used:

 ![](images/Objects.006.png)

-List items could be placed inside the nonagon again:
+List items can then be placed inside the nonagon:

 ![](images/Objects.007.png)